bioinfo-pf-curie/geniac/utils/docs/devcycle.rst

 First, configure your repository as explained here: :ref:`install-configure-file`.
 In general, this has to be done only once unless you want to change the options.

-When protyping the pipeline, we advice to use the :ref:`run-profile-multiconda` profile.
+When prototyping the pipeline, we advice to use the :ref:`run-profile-multiconda` profile.
 As this stage, the containers should not be available thus making impossible to use the :ref:`run-profile-singularity` or :ref:`run-profile-docker` profiles.

 We suggest that you provide test data and a ``conf/test.config`` file such that the pipeline can be tested on any modification of the source code for validation.
 Whenever possible, the test data must be as small as possible such that running the test does not take too much time.